GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 Before we start listening for requests from client, we need to load our trained model for classifying our inputs with `keras.models.load_model('mnist.h5')`.

 Once that's loaded, we'll tell our Flask server to start listening for requests.
-By default, Minishift will pass through traffic to an application on port `8080`.
+By default, CRC will pass through traffic to an application on port `8080`.
 As such, we will tell our server to listen for requests on that port.

 ## To train, or to serve?